Kimberley Walsh: Presenting

 Walsh appeared in Let's Dance for Sport Relief as a panellist and also fronted coverage of the BAFTA Awards for MTV on her own programme Kimberley Walsh at the BAFTAS in 2010 and in the summer of 2010 hosted sky 1 documentary "Girl in the Blue Jeans".
 She also presented coverage for The X Factor live from South Shields on the day of the final in 2009 for Joe McElderry.
 On 17 – 18 June 2010, Walsh hosted Channel 4's The 5 O'Clock Show with Stephen Mulhern.
 Walsh appeared in her own documentary for Sky 1 named Kimberley Walsh: Blue Jean Girl which aired on Wednesday, 17 June 2010.
 On the same day, Walsh appeared on This Morning to promote the show.
 Walsh later became a presenter of new music talk-show, titled Suck My Pop, on Viva.
-Walsh also starred as a judge for ITV's entertainment show Born To Shine.
+Walsh also starred as a judge for ITV's entertainment show Born to Shine.

 On 9 April 2016, Walsh co-presented Weekend Brunch the Grand National Day special with Tim Lovejoy.

-Other ventures
+Walsh has co-presented BBC's Morning Live since 2022.

+Commercial advertising and promotions

+Walsh was the face of high-street fashion chain New Look.

+She was also named as the new face and hair of Schwarzkopf for a reported 6 figure deal.
+In January 2011, Walsh was revealed as the new face of Puma AG BodyTrain fitness toner wear.
+In May 2011, Walsh was named as the face of Right Guard's Xtreme Dry Range.

+In September 2019, she signed with outdoor clothing company Regatta.

+In March 2022, Walsh started working with DIY chain, Wickes.
+She has helped develop and launch new interior paint colours.
+Speaking to Ideal Home in 2024 she revealed DIY had been an interest since childhood.
+As part of her involvement with Wickes Community Programme she assisted with the renovation of the parish hall in Walton, Aylesbury.

+Charitable activities

 Walsh climbed Mount Kilimanjaro in aid of Comic Relief in March 2009.
 The climb, organised by Gary Barlow, was also undertaken by fellow Girls Aloud member Cheryl, Alesha Dixon, Fearne Cotton, Denise Van Outen, Chris Moyles, Ben Shephard, Ronan Keating and Barlow himself.
-Between 3 February and 23 March 2009, Walsh, Cole, Barlow, Moyles and Cotton also raised money for Comic Relief by providing the voice for the BT Speaking Clock.

-As of 26 August 2009, Walsh was modelling for the clothing line New Look following in the footsteps of Lily Allen and Alexa Chung.
+In March 2011, Walsh teamed up with Tess Daly and Joanna Page to work with Maltesers to promote Red Nose Day 2011.

+Other ventures

 Walsh became OK! magazine's new weekly columnist in August 2010.
 The column is called "Kimberley Calls The Shots".

-She was also named as the new face and hair of Schwarzkopf for a reported 6 figure deal.
-In March 2011, Walsh teamed up with Tess Daly and Joanna Page to work with Maltesers to promote Red Nose Day 2011.
-In January 2011, Walsh was revealed as the new face of Puma AG BodyTrain fitness toner wear.
-In May 2011, Walsh was named as the face of Right Guards Xtreme Dry Range.

 In 2017, Walsh launched a children's clothing line called "Kimba's Kids" which she runs with her brother.
-In September 2019, she signed with outdoor clothing company Regatta.